stephenbeckr/numerical-analysis-class/syllabus.md

 Requires a **prerequisite** course of MATH 3430 or APPM 2360 and APPM 3310 (minimum grade C-).

 ### Related courses at CU
-This course is similar to [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details, and similar but not identical topics.
+This course is similar to the CS department's [CSCI-3656 Numerical Computation](https://github.com/cu-numcomp/numcomp-class/) but has a bit more analysis (and more math prerequisites), fewer implementation details, and similar but not identical topics.

+This APPM/MATH 4650 course is cross-listed in both the Applied Math and Math departments.
+It is offered every semester, being taught in the fall by an Applied Math faculty (usually 2 sections) and in the spring by a Math faculty (usually 1 section), and sometimes it is offered in the summer as well.
+The second semester course is 4660, taught in spring by Applied Math; about half the students in 4650 take the second semester course.

 ### Programming
 Homeworks will involve by mathematical analysis and programming.

 Students are expected to already know how to program.
 We encourage using Python and Matlab; Julia is another good choice though we will not be using it explicitly.
 For homework assignments, usually the deliverable is the outcome of some code, so therefore the student may choose any reasonable programming language.
 However, we will be doing demonstrations in Python and/or Matlab (and the instructor/TA are best at debugging Python and Matlab).
-Many of our demonstrations will be using [github](http://github.com) in conjunction with [colab](https://colab.research.google.com/)
+Many of our demonstrations will be using [github](http://github.com) in conjunction with [python via colab](https://colab.research.google.com/).

 ### Principal Topics
 - Floating point numbers